mccgr/asic/asic_bulk_extract.md

  - `modified_since_last_report`: whether the record corresponding to the `acn` has been modified since the previous update.

- - `type`: the type of company the entity is.
+ - `type`: the type of company the entity is, given as a four-character string.
 Same as `Type` in the original csv.
 Thus, from the guide, the possible values for this field are:

-    * ``APTY``: Australian proprietary company
+    * `APTY`: Australian proprietary company
+    * `APUB`: Australian public company
+    * `ASSN`: Association
+    * `FNOS`: Foreign company (a company incorporated outside Australia but registered as a foreign company in Australia)
+    * `NONC`: Non-organisation (a body not registered under _Corporations Act 2001_ but mentioned in the database)

  - `class`                           text